 The example illustrates that capitalists in the mixed sector do not get to keep the entire surplus value, even though that is the sector in which the surplus value is actually produced.
 Instead, total price in the robot sector rises above total value produced in that sector ($125 > $100) and total price in the mixed sector falls below total value produced ($75 < $100).

-Marx's theory suggests that this tendential equalization of profit rates under capitalism tends to encourage technical innovation and mechanization.
-It ensures that innovators are not penalized in terms of profit for minimizing their use of labor (minimizing their amount of new value production).
+In Marx's theory, this tendential equalization of profit rates ensures that technical innovation and mechanization are not discouraged by operation of the 'law of value' (value based on labor time).
+It means that innovators are not penalized in terms of profit for minimizing their use of labor (minimizing their amount of new value production).
 It provides a competitive impetus to economize on the use of society's labor time.

 The Social Possibilities are Open